pupil-labs/pupil-docs/src/developer/core/network-api.md

 pattern for one-to-many communication.

-If you want to tap into the IPC Backbone you will need both the IP address and the session's unique port. the session's unique port.
+If you want to tap into the IPC Backbone you will need both the IP address and the session's unique port.
  You can request them from `Pupil Remote`:

 ```python
 import zmq